Lianghaha/CSC207-Final-Project/README.md

 - Using Eclipse IDE:

-	I. Create a Java Project for the program:
+	1. Create a Java Project for the program:
 		1. Create a new workspace in Eclipse if needed
 		2. Using the Eclipse toolbar, create a new Java Project: File -> New -> Java Project
 		3. Rename the project as needed